 About Bill

-After High School, I attended college at WPI in Worcester, Massachusetts, with a degree in Electrical Engineering and a minor in English.
+After high school, I attended WPI in Worcester, Massachusetts, where I earned a degree in electrical engineering and a minor in English.
 As you know, Electrical Engineering is the best kind of engineering.
 It took five years to get a four-year degree.
-I had some issues… If you ever meet a WPI graduate, ask them what a snowflake is.
-I got two snowflakes back-to-back.
-Sucked!
-But I still graduated.
-Three of my roommates and three of my friends did not.
-Included in the college curriculum was a creative writing class.
-I enjoyed the course, but writing for fun was not be in my future.
+I had a few issues…

 Surviving Grace